DapperLib/Dapper/Readme.md

 --------
 Dapper is a [NuGet library](https://www.nuget.org/packages/Dapper) that you can add in to your project that will enhance your ADO.NET connections via extension methods on your `DbConnection` instance.
-This provides a simple and efficient API for invoking SQL, with support for both synchronous and asynchronous data access, and allows bother buffered and non-buffered queries.
+This provides a simple and efficient API for invoking SQL, with support for both synchronous and asynchronous data access, and allows both buffered and non-buffered queries.

 It provides multiple helpers, but the key APIs are: